 Municipal Law is typically a pre- or co-requisite.
 If an applicant has not or will not be taking Municipal Law, they will need to demonstrate sufficient experience/knowledge of municipal law through professional or academic experiences.
 Such exceptions will be evaluated on a case-by-case basis.

-Other important studies include Land Use Planning, Indigenous Legal Traditions, Environmental Law, Administrative Law, Construction Law, Community-Engaged Lawyering and Community Organization, Clinical Placement, and other Experiential Placements.
+Other important studies include Land Use Planning, Indigenous Legal Traditions, Environmental Law, Administrative Law, Construction Law, Community-Engaged Lawyering and Community Organization, Clinical Placement, and other Experiential Learning Placements.